akshayDev17/NNProjects/MLP/README.md

     9. Therefore, if constant number initialization is used, regardless of number of units specified per layer, all layers become as if they only have 1 neuron.

 3. small and large random initializations are to be avoided, since they shift the values to 0/1/-1 depending upon activation = sigmoid,tanh,relu.

+## Xavier Normal Initialization
+1. a.k.a.
+Glorot Normal Initialization
+2. apt with tanh activation as hidden layer
+3. variance of randomly initialized weights should be $\frac{1}{in^l + out^l}$.

+## Xavier/Glorot Uniform Initialization
+1. the default initilization technique used in `keras Dense` layer.

+## He Normal Initialization
+1. apt with ReLU activation as hidden layer
+2. variance of randomly initialized weights should be $\frac{1}{in^l}$.

 # Keras
 - Sequential model ---> Model (is the base class) --> Trainable, Layer (are the bases of Model)